Eldred Lee ’12 is taking an innovative approach to health care needs as an engineer.

 Eldred originally planned to study music and math at Simon’s Rock, however professor Mike Bergman’s PHYS 101: Physics II class ignited Eldred’s interest in physics and the dual degree program.
 By the end of his second year, Eldred had completed four of the five physics classes in his concentration—all of them taught by Mike.
 One of his favorite physics classes was interactive and hands-on, which complements his love for physics and engineering.
 “That’s what I love to do” and “why I’m an engineer now.”

-During a research internship with Mike the summer after his freshman year, Eldred became interested in Materials Science and Engineering, which is he studying at Dartmouth.
+During a research internship with Mike the summer after his freshman year, Eldred became interested in Materials Science and Engineering, which he is studying at Dartmouth.
 His work with Mike helped Eldred develop skills that he has utilized on other prestigious research projects.
 “Early exposure to research work is very important and I think the summer internship programs at Simon’s Rock prepare students well for these kinds of situations.”

 The focus of Eldred’s senior thesis at Simon’s Rock was connected to a humanitarian project he worked on as part of a team during his first year at Dartmouth.
 The project, SafaPani (“clean water” in Nepali), “got me interested in doing engineering for the good of humanity and people’s health.”
 Eldred focused his undergraduate career on low-cost and innovative medical device design to help those who need appropriate health care and medical attention.